Code-Institute-Submissions/globeconnections/README.md

 *(6) A lot of the code is written with information from [W3SCHOOLS](https://www.w3schools.com/ "THE WORLD'S LARGEST WEB DEVELOPER SITE").*

-*(7) The JavaScript code is written with information from the following example provided by the [GOOGLE MAPS PLATFORM](https://developers-dot-devsite-v2-prod.appspot.com/maps/documentation/javascript/examples/places-autocomplete-hotelsearch "Explore where real-world insights and immersive location experiences can take your business").*
+*(7) The JavaScript code is written with information from the example provided by the [GOOGLE MAPS PLATFORM](https://developers-dot-devsite-v2-prod.appspot.com/maps/documentation/javascript/examples/places-autocomplete-hotelsearch "Explore where real-world insights and immersive location experiences can take your business").*

 ### Media: